smitrichard/ABNAMROassessment/README.md

 Create a REST web service that exposes a single method to return both the GDP and youngest coding age range, using the table(s) defined in Part 1, when the ISO code of a country is supplied as input.
 Suggest at least 2 ways that the scalability of this service can be increased.

 Solution:
 For this question I used Visual Studio to build an REST web service with ASP.NET Core.
-In Visual Studio i created a new project and select: ASP.NET Core Web API. this automaticcaly comes with a pre defined weatherforecast API which needs to be changed to your specific requirements, which can be done by editing the Program.cs file.
+In Visual Studio i created a new project and select: ASP.NET Core Web API.
+This automaticcaly comes with a pre defined weatherforecast API which needs to be changed to your specific requirements, which can be done by editing the Program.cs file.

 To make it a custom solution i identified the following steps:
 -	Configure endpoints